protiumx/algo/README.md

 ## TODO
 - [ ] Setup linting CI jobs
+- [ ] Use yarn pnp to reduce CI run time
 - [ ] Add GTest sources to repo
 - [ ] Fix type check in vscode for algo-cpp and gtest
+- [ ] Setup linting for every package